Samastipur district: Economy

 In 2006 the Ministry of Panchayati Raj named Samastipur one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 36 districts in Bihar receiving funds from the Backward Regions Grant Fund Programme (BRGF).

+Education

+Samastipur has several schools and colleges.
+Most of the colleges are affiliated to the Lalit Narayan Mithila University, Darbhanga.

+The Dr. Rajendra Prasad Central Agriculture University, is located near the town, in Pusa.
+This university was constructed in 1970 near the ruins of Pusa Institute which was the Indian Agricultural Research Institute built during the British regime.

+Samastipur has medical college namely Shri Ram Janki Medical College and Hospital and a private nursing college namely AHS Nursing College & Hospital situated in Tajpur Road, Samastipur, both are recognised by Government of Bihar and affiliated by Bihar University of Health Sciences.

+IGNOU has several study centres in Samastipur.

 Demographics

 According to the 2011 census Samastipur district has a population of 4,261,566, roughly equal to the Republic of the Congo or the US state of Kentucky.
 This gives it a ranking of 45th in India (out of a total of 640).
 The district has a population density of 1467 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 25.53%.
 Samastipur has a sex ratio of 911 females for every 1000 males, and a literacy rate of 61.86%.
 3.47% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 18.85% and 0.04% of the population respectively.

 At the time of the 2011 Census of India, 52.32% of the population in the district spoke Hindi, 30.79% Maithili and 8.40% Urdu as their first language.
 8.29% of the population recorded their language as 'Others' under Hindi.